 Using the technique originally designed to cut emeralds, this diamond ring shape comes rightly by its name.
 With its large table surface, the Emerald Cut Diamond offers abundant reflections through its long, straight lines or ‘steps.’
 Emerald Cuts are prominent in both square and rectangle.

 Length to width ratio: A traditional Emerald Cut ratio ranges from 1.30 to 1.60, with the most popular choice being 1.50.

 Buying tip: Because of its magnificently large table, inclusions may be more noticeable in an Emerald Cut.
 For this reason, we advise seeking a VS1 or VS2 for the emerald shape.
 Normally an SI1 has a good chance of not being visible.
-But, as you can see in this diamond, that is rarely the case in emerald cuts.
+But, as you can see in this diamond from James Allen, that is rarely the case in emerald cuts.

 Strong points: Most notably, the Emerald Cut showcases size better than other diamonds of the same carat.
 Emerald Cuts are a premium choice for those desiring a larger piece without an enormous price tag.

 Sample cost (Based on a 1.01 Carat well cut, I Color and a VVS1 Clarity): $3,200 (via James Allen).

 The Cushion Cut Diamond gets its name from the combination of a square shape with rounded edges, making it look like a pillow or cushion.
 Due to its precise bending and dispersion of light, the Cushion Cut beams with fire.